hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 Mordheim.

 You can use the new tunnels you found in the next battle you play.
-Position up to four Small warriors anywhere on the table during your deployment phase.
+Position up to four _Small_ (i.e. human sized) warriors anywhere on the table during your deployment phase.
 They cannot placed within 8" of any enemy models.

 This represents the warriors making their way through the tunnels, infiltrating enemy lines and emerging suddenly from